-- 2.56 The standard for quantity was reached by comparing provision with similar authorities and adjusting the current provision up by the high number (33%) of consulted respondents who wished to see more Parks and Gardens. - 2.57 The minimum quantity standards have been set as follows: - Marks or Gardens: 2.04Ha per 1000 population - Smaller Public Parks and Gardens: 0.54Ha per 1000 population - 2.58 The distribution of public parks and gardens throughout the County Borough is shown in the table below.
+- 2.56 The standard for quantity was reached by comparing provision with similar authorities and adjusting the current provision up by the high number (33%) of consulted respondents who wished to see more Parks and Gardens. - 2.57 The minimum quantity standards have been set as follows: - Strategic Public Parks or Gardens: 2.04Ha per 1000 population - Major Public Parks or Gardens: 0.54Ha per 1000 population - 2.58 The distribution of public parks and gardens throughout the County Borough is shown in the table below.